How to Monetize a Podcast in China with Ximalaya

 Good influencers focus on a topic in which they are especially knowledgeable.
 Their listeners trust them, and brands pay to be promoted.

-This isn’t unique to China, but it is probably more common and more profitable in China, based on our impressions.
+This isn’t unique to China, but it is probably more common and more profitable in China, based on our experience.

 3) Paid content

-Charging for content is an interesting way to make money, and many feel that it’s easier to do in China than in the West.
+Many feel that it’s easier to charge for content in China than in the West.

 It seems that Chinese users are just more willing to pay.
 Why is that?
 It’s tough to answer for sure.
 Why is it that Western users will pay to download music but not podcasts?
 Perhaps China’s just ahead of the curve on this trend.

 Still, the vast majority of content on Ximalaya is free.
-Of 100 million recordings, only 300 thousand require payment to access.
+Of 100 million recordings, only a fraction, 300,000, require payment to access.

 During live broadcasts, the host can also receive tips from listeners.